ling921/tui.editor.blazor/README.md

 6. Add custom language

-Use `EditorLanguage.Add` method to add custom language.
+- Use `Editor.SetLanguage` static method to add custom language.

-You can check `EditorLanguage` class for more details.
+- Use `Editor.SetDefaultLanguage` static method to set default language, it will be used when no language is set in `EditorOptions`.

+> Note: Please make sure Editor.SetLanguage and Editor.SetDefaultLanguage are called before `Editor` component is rendered.

 ## Implemented Features